Apollo Global Management: 2005–2010

 In 2005, Apollo formed Hexion Specialty Chemicals through the merger of Borden, Inc., Resolution Performance Products LLC, and Resolution Specialty Materials, LLC, and the acquisition of Bakelite AG.
 Hexion announced in July 2007 that it was acquiring Huntsman Corporation, a major specialty-chemicals company, in a $6.5 billion leveraged buyout.
 Hexion announced in June 2008 it would refuse to close the deal, prompting a series of legal actions.
-The transaction was terminated on December 14 after a settlement between Hexion and Huntsman, wherein they were required to pay Huntsman $1 billion to drop fraud charges that would have potentially sent the CEO of Apollo to prison.
+The transaction was terminated in December after a settlement between Hexion and Huntsman, wherein they were required to pay Huntsman $1 billion to drop fraud charges.

-Between 2005 and 2007, the private-equity market was booming, with new "largest buyout" records set and surpassed several times in an 18-month window.
-Although Apollo was involved in a number of notable and large buyouts, the firm avoided the very largest transactions during the time.
-Among Apollo's most notable investments during this period were Harrah's Entertainment, a gaming and casino company; Norwegian Cruise Line, a cruise line operator; Claire's Stores, a retailer of costume jewelry; and Realogy, a real-estate franchisor.
+Between 2005 and 2007, the private equity market was booming.
+Among Apollo's most notable investments during this period were Harrah's Entertainment, Norwegian Cruise Line, Claire's Stores, and Realogy.

-In May 2006, Apollo announced the acquisition of Rexnord Corporation, a manufacturer of precision motion-technology products, primarily focused on power transmission, from private-equity firm The Carlyle Group for $1.825 billion.

-In June 2006, Apollo and Graham Partners announced the acquisition of Berry Plastics, a maker of plastic containers, for $2.25 billion from Goldman Sachs Capital Partners and JPMorgan Partners.

-In June 2006, Apollo acquired Momentive Performance Materials, General Electric's Advanced Materials (Silicones & Quartz) business for approximately $3.8 billion.
-It was sold in May 2019.
+In 2006, Apollo acquired Rexnord Corporation for $1.825 billion, Berry Plastics for $2.25 billion, Momentive Performance Materials for approximately $3.8 billion, and TNT N.V. for $1.9 billion.

-In August 2006, TNT N.V. announced that it had agreed to the sale of its logistics division to Apollo for $1.9 billion.
-The business was rebranded as CEVA in November 2007.

 In August 2006, Apollo launched a $2 billion vehicle in Europe, AP Alternative Assets.
 It was a Guernsey-domiciled publicly traded, private-equity closed-end, limited partnership, managed by Apollo Alternative Assets, an affiliate of Apollo Management.
 Apollo initially attempted to raise $2.5 billion for the public vehicle, but fell short when it offered the shares in June 2006, raising only $1.5 billion.
 Apollo raised an additional $500 million via private placements in the weeks following that sale.
 AAA was formed to invest alongside Apollo's main private-equity funds and hedge funds.
 AAA's investment portfolio was made up of a mix of private-equity and capital-markets investments.
 It was liquidated in 2020.